-1. Orders, Decorations and Medals are to be worn in the manner laid down for Naval Officers except that-
+1. Orders, decorations and medals are to be worn in the manner laid down for Naval Officers except that:

-- (i) the medal bar is to be positioned directly over any ribbons already stitched to the garment; - (ii) miniature medals are to be worn when Naval Officers wear miniature medal ribbons.
-Miniature medals are to be worn on the lapel of the mess jacket $\frac{1}{4}$ inch below the Corps Badge.
+- (a) the medal bar is to be positioned directly over any ribbons already stitched to the garment; - (b) miniature medals are to be worn when Naval Officers wear miniature medal ribbons.
+Miniature medals are to be worn on the lapel of the mess jacket $\frac{1}{4}$ -inch below the Corps Badge.